-I have made a career in project management.
-I have so much passion for helping companies realize the sense of calm, efficiency and business growth that a project manager can bring.
+I have made a career in operations consulting and management.
+I have so much passion for helping companies realize the sense of calm, efficiency, and business growth that project management can bring.
 But over the years I have certainly seen some misconceptions and myths out there about what project managers do and don’t do, or the value they do or don’t bring.
-So today I am going to tackle the most common project management myths out there with this new project management myths series.
+So today we’re tackling Part 1 of the most common project management myths.
 Many of these myths come from not understanding what a project manager actually does, and the intangible value they bring.
-Alright, let’s go bust some myths!
+Let’s go bust some myths!

 Project Management Myth #1: “I have a project management tool… I don’t need a project manager”

-So all project managers out there, rest assured, you will not be replaced by robots.
+And no, Project Managers will not be replaced by robots anytime soon.
 Tools will not solve all of our problems… not yet anyway.
 The success and quality of a project are dependent on the skills of the project manager.
-One of the things my team does is make sure your team operates with the right technology, like Teamwork, and has properly implemented it into your daily operations.
+One of the things our team does is make sure the clients’ team operates with the right technology, like Teamwork.com, and has properly implemented it into the daily operations.

 Project Management Myth #2: “Project management is not billable”

-I get very excited about this particular topic.
-As someone who has built her entire career on project management, it kills me when I hear that project management is overhead and cannot be billed back to the client.
-If you are not billing your client for money, you’re losing out on revenue.
-Even if you don’t have a specific person who’s dedicated as the project management resource, it’s safe to say that there’s probably someone’s who’s doing the work anyway.
+As a company that utilizes project management as a key foundation to success both internally and for clients, know that project management is absolutely billable.
+If you are not billing your client for time spent on their project, you’re losing out on revenue.
+Even if you don’t have a specific person who’s dedicated as the project management resource, it’s safe to say that there’s probably someone’s who’s doing project management work anyway.

-And the great part is that the clients paid for it because we educated clients upfront on our process and what type of fees were typically included in a project.
 Transparency and education for your clients on your process and how you bill projects is crucial.
+Clients will pay for project management when they’re educated upfront on your process and what type of fees were typically included in a project.
 Even 30 minutes of billable time a week can be helpful to keep projects in scope and clients happy.
-At the very least, it can help a developer with understanding what has been agreed to, what will cause a delay, and what tasks will increase costs.
-This 30 minutes will help your teams stick to the agreed-upon scope.
+At the very least, it can help a developer to understand what has been agreed to, what will cause a delay, and what tasks will increase costs.
+These 30 minutes will help your teams stick to the agreed-upon scope.

-So those were my biggest project management myths about what project managers are NOT.
+These were the biggest project management myths about what project managers are NOT.
 But I also have some project management truths.
-Project managers ARE:

 - Cat herders